navnathdamale/graphql-demo/README.md

 # graphql-demo
-This is public repository for GraphQL demo project to run the application use - *mvn jetty:run*
+This is public repository for GraphQL demo project.
+To run the application use - *mvn jetty:run*